Correlation in formation of $^{8}$Be nuclei and $\alpha$-particles in fragmentation of relativistic nuclei: Introduction

-Despite the fact that coherent dissociation $^{12}$C $\to$ 3$\alpha$ and $^{16}$O $\to$ 4$\alpha$ is only 1–2\% of inelastic interactions, a targeted search performed by transverse scanning made it possible to investigate by the invariant mass method 310 3$\alpha$ and 641 4$\alpha$ ``white'' stars \cite{4, 5} and establish in both cases the contributions of 3$\alpha$-decays of the Hoyle state (HS) \cite{6,7}.
-In general, the invariant mass $Q$ = $M^*$ - $M$ is given by the sum $M^{*2}$ = $\Sigma(P_i\cdot P_k)$, where $P_{i,k}$ are 4-momenta of fragments, and $M$ is their mass.
+Despite the fact that the coherent dissociation $^{12}$C $\to$ 3$\alpha$ and $^{16}$O $\to$ 4$\alpha$ is only 1–2\%, the targeted search performed by transverse scanning, it is possible to investigate 310 3$\alpha$ and 641 4$\alpha$ ``white'' stars \cite{BelagaPAN:1995,AndreevaPAN:1996} by using the invariant mass method and establish the contributions of 3$\alpha$-decays of the Hoyle state (HS) \cite{ArtemRM:2018,ArtemFewBP:2020} in both cases.
+In general, the invariant mass $Q$ = $M^{*}$ - $M$ is given by the sum $M^{*2}$ = $\Sigma(P_i\cdot P_k)$, where $P_{i,k}$ are 4-momenta of fragments, and $M$ is their mass.
 To calculate the invariant masses of 2$\alpha$-pairs $Q_{2\alpha}$ and 3$\alpha$-triplets $Q_{3\alpha}$ in the approximation of conservation of momentum per nucleon by $\alpha$-particles of the primary nucleus, only measurements of their emission angles are used.
-The correspondence between He - $^4$He and H - $^1$H is assumed, since in the case of extremely narrow decays of $^8$Be and $^9$B, the measured contributions of $^3$He and $^2$H are small.
-The initial portions of the event distributions over the variables $Q_{2\alpha}$ and $Q_{3\alpha}$ contain peaks corresponding to $^8$Be and HS for both $^{12}$C and $^{16}$O. Since the decay energy values are noticeably lower than the nearest excitations, the selection $Q_{2\alpha}$($^8$Be) $\leq$ 0.2 MeV and $Q_{3\alpha}$(HS) $\leq$ 0.7 MeV is possible.
-Their application gives a contribution of $^8$Be (HS) 45 $\pm$ 4\% (11 $\pm$ 3\%) for $^{12}$C and 62 $\pm$ 3\% (22 $\pm$ 2\%) for $^{16}$O.
+The correspondence between He - $^{4}$He and H - $^{1}$H is assumed, since in the case of extremely narrow decays of $^{8}$Be and $^{9}$B, the measured contributions of $^{3}$He and $^{2}$H are small.
+The initial portions of the event distributions over the variables $Q_{2\alpha}$ and $Q_{3\alpha}$ contain peaks corresponding to $^{8}$Be and HS for both $^{12}$C and $^{16}$O. The selection $Q_{2\alpha}$($^{8}$Be) $\leq$ 0.2 MeV and $Q_{3\alpha}$(HS) $\leq$ 0.7 MeV is possible since the decay energy values are noticeably lower than the nearest excitations.
+Their application gives a contribution of $^{8}$Be (HS) 45 $\pm$ 4\% (11 $\pm$ 3\%) for $^{12}$C and 62 $\pm$ 3\% (22 $\pm$ 2\%) - for $^{16}$O.

-The invariant representation makes it possible to identify among the relativistic fragments the decays $^8$Be, $^9$B, and HS, including cascade ones, regardless of the initial collision energy.
-It becomes possible to establish a connection with the low energy studies \cite{9,10,11}.
-The effect of relativistic collimation makes it possible not only to study the generation of $^8$Be, $^9$B and HS, but also to search for unstable states of increasing complexity decaying through them \cite{12,13,14}.
+The invariant approach helps to identify the decays $^8$Be, $^9$B, and HS, including the cascade ones among the relativistic fragments independently on the initial collision energy.
+It becomes possible to establish a connection with the low energy studies \cite{Borderie:2016,Barbui:2018, Bishop:2019, Kokalova:2020}.
+The effect of relativistic collimation can be used not only to investigate the generation of $^8$Be, $^9$B and HS, but also search for unstable states of increasing complexity decaying through them \cite{ZarubinLN:2013, ArtemPPN:2017, ArtemPAN:2017}.
+The feasibility of this approach with other methods of high-energy physics has not been demonstrated yet.